 The size and price make the Special the perfect guitar for beginners.
 But is it the best budget Les Paul that you can get?
 That's for you to decide.
 You aren’t getting that sweet Les Paul tone, but you are still getting something great for its price.

 3. Jackson Monarkh SC JS22

 Jackson isn’t really known for making guitars with a Les Paul body shape.
-But they have done a great job, keeping to tradition while also adding their own flair.
+But they have done a great job with the Monarkh, keeping to tradition while also adding their own flair.

 The body has some nice added contours at the top and bottom, and the cutaway has a sharp point.
 The headstock is also very Jackson.